omersabary/omersabary.github.io/_pages/about.md

   - /about.html
 ---

-I am Omer Sabary, a PhD student at the Electrical and Computer Engineering Department at UC San Diego.
+I am Omer Sabary, a PhD student at the Taub Faculty of Computer Science at the Technion, Haifa, Israel.
+I am very fortunate to be advised by Prof. Eitan Yaakobi.

 ---